Two Regimes

 Teaching Phase

-Day One: Provide a background lecture about the Soviet Union from 1917-1941 (See attached lecture) 35 minutes
+Day Two: Provide a background lecture about the Soviet Union from 1917-1941 (See attached lecture) 35-minutes

 Guided Practice